 Legislation

-ESAs are only one of the many school choice options available for families looking outside of public schooling options, including vouchers, tax-credit scholarships, charter schools, and private school choice programs.
+ESAs are only one of the many school choice options available for families looking outside of public schooling options, including vouchers (12 states and the District of Columbia), tax-credit scholarships (18 states), charter schools (44 states and the District of Columbia), and private school choice programs (26 states and the District of Columbia).
 Take a look at EdChoice’s Interactive Map to see what options exist in your state.

-The Education Freedom Scholarships and Opportunity Act would create an annual federal tax credit for businesses and individuals that donate to scholarship granting organizations.
+The Education Freedom Scholarships and Opportunity Act would create a $5 billion annual federal tax credit for businesses and individuals who voluntarily donate to scholarship granting organizations (SGOs).
 In exchange for these donations (for which there would be a cap), contributors receive “a nonrefundable, dollar-for-dollar tax credit; meaning their income taxes would be reduced by the amount they donate.”
-This structure means no taxpayer is forced to contribute, nor are organizations or states forced to participate.
+This structure means “[n]o family is forced to accept a scholarship, no taxpayer is forced to contribute, no organization is forced to participate, and no state is forced to participate.”

 In the short term, EFS has been considered as a means of providing emergency assistance to students and their families as Americans across the country deal with the COVID-19 pandemic.
-The SGOs could provide families with direct education assistance to find the best education options for their children, as well as “help private schools survive coronavirus, and present an influx of students into public schools that may already be struggling with oversize classrooms.”
+If approved, the short term EFS legislation would authorize “one-time, emergency appropriations for scholarship-granting organizations in each state.”
+These SGOs would provide families with direct education assistance to find the best education options for their children, as well as “help private schools survive coronavirus, and present an influx of students into public schools that may already be struggling with oversize classrooms.”

 Some argue this is necessary because many parents have lost jobs, which makes it more difficult to afford education alternatives to public schools.
-The strain on teachers is another factor.
+Virtual learning options over recent years proved inadequate, and not all families have equal technological access.
 Others argue this would undermine public schools because public schools have been facing budget cuts and a lack of guidance, and that they would be able to provide better services and safe in-person learning with more resources.

 Conclusion